beelzebielsk/sp17-paradigms-project/EOPL-notes.md

 applications, but *not due to the application itself*, but rather the evaluation of the operands within that application.

+# Proving that my CPS Interpreter "works"

+How would I go about proving that a CPS interpreter is equivalent to the other interpeters that I've been working with?
+I'm sure part of the answer to this question is the fact that the continuations are an inductive data structure.
+There is a smallest such strucutre, and ways of building larger structures from smaller structures.
+So, how would I go about this?
+I suppose I would start with expressions with a given length in the chain of continuations and show that all of those are equivalent.
+I'd start with expressions that open up no new
+continuations: primitives, lambdas (I think that's it.
+Let forms should open up new continuations for evaluating the a-list, and applications should open up new continuations for evaluating the operands).
+Then, we investigate expressions whose control context does not exceed n calls.
+What would I need to do here?
+Would I have to show that the chain of calls is both *built correctly* and *terminates correctly*?
+How would I break up building correctly into smaller pieces?

+I also need to figure out the exact meaning of 'works'.

+- When passed well-formed expressions
+- Accepts some subset of the valid expressions of the underlying scheme?
+	(It's not all of it, but what happens if I decide to extend the underlying scheme?
+That's a different proof in this situation)

 # Some of the Book Specific Functions for defining Languages:

 - **`cases`**